prebid/prebid.github.io/dev-docs/modules/currency.md

 Follow the basic build instructions on the Gihub repo's main README.
 To include the module, an additional option must be added to the the gulp build command:

 {% highlight js %}
-gulp build --modules=currency,bidderAdapter1,bidderAdapter2
+gulp build --modules=currency,exampleBidAdapter
 {% endhighlight %}

 This command will build the following files:

 - build/dist/prebid-core.js - the base Prebid code
 - build/dist/currency.js - additional code for the currency feature
+- build/dist/exampleBidAdapter.js - a specified bidder adapter
-- build/dist/prebid.js - a combined file with the base Prebid code and the DFP express code
+- build/dist/prebid.js - a combined file with the base Prebid core code, bidder adapter code, and the currency module code.

 ### Step 2: Publish the package(s) to the CDN